angular/angular/aio/content/guide/structural-directives.md

 # Structural directives

-This guides talks about structural directives and provides conceptual information on how such directives work, how Angular interprets their shorthand syntax, and how to add template guard properties to catch template type errors.
+This guide is about structural directives and provides conceptual information on how such directives work, how Angular interprets their shorthand syntax, and how to add template guard properties to catch template type errors.

 <div class="alert is-helpful">